seasketch/geoprocessing/website/docs/tutorials/newproject.md

 Then your geoprocessing project can be kept simple.

 - no precalculation needed
+- direct import of GeoJSON datasets in code, or simple datasource import.
-- manual prep and publish of datasources to S3, or even direct import of GeoJSON files in geoprocessing functions.
+- manual prep and copy of datasources to S3
-- simple metrics calculated directly using libraries Turf and Geoblaze
+- direct use of turf and geoblaze to calculate simple metrics
 - simple reports rendering a few values, a table, a chart

 A good example of this is [Oregon](https://github.com/underbluewaters/oregon-next) SeaSketch reports.

-### Then Get Complicated

 As your planning process gets more complex:

-- multiple planning boundaries (offshore/nearshore) with combined objectives
+- multiple planning boundaries (offshore/nearshore)
 - multiple objectives with targets
-- large datasets with multiple subclasses.
+- large datasets with multiple data subclasses.
 - long running analysis with required precalculation
-- sketch classification system (e.g. protection levels)
+- use of a sketch classification system (e.g. protection levels)
-- enforcing rules about overlapping sketches
+- need to enforce rules about overlapping sketches

+### Then Get Complicated

-Then your project may benefit from more sophisticated building blocks, sometimes at the cost of flexibility:
+Then your project can benefit from more advanced features:

-- Project `Datasource` records, managed via `data:import` and `data:publish` with automated import, transform, and publish to S3.
+- Fully managed `Datasources` via `data:import` and `data:publish` commands with automated import, transform, and publish to S3.
 - `Geography` records representing project planning boundaries
-- `Metric` records for representing common multi-dimensional analysis results.
+- `Metric` records for representing multi-dimensional analysis results.
 - `Objective` records representing objective targets per sketch class.
-- `MetricGroup` records connecting metric results to their data classes, datasource, objective target, etc.
+- `MetricGroup` records reresenting relationship of metric results to their data classes, datasource, objective target, etc.
-- toolbox for calculating overlay analysis metrics at the collection level in many dimensions simultaneously - by data class, by protection level, by planning boundary.
-Can even handle sketches overlapping themselves and not double counting overlay stats.
+- `toolbox` for calculating overlay analysis metrics at the collection level in many dimensions - by data class, by protection level, by planning boundary.
+  - `overlapFeatures`, `rasterMetrics`, `overlapFeaturesGroupMetrics`, `overlapRasterGroupMetrics`
-- UI components that can work with all of these record types - `ClassTable`, `SketchClassTable`, `GeographySwitcher`, `RbcsMpaObjective`
+- UI components that can work with all of these record types
+  - `ClassTable`, `SketchClassTable`, `GeographySwitcher`, `RbcsMpaObjective`
-- `precalc` command pre-calculating overlay stats ahead of time for combinations of Datasources and Geographies.
+- `precalc` command automating pre-calculation of overlay stats for combinations of Datasources and Geographies.
-- `worker` functions to spread processing across more Lambdas to run in parallel.
+- `worker` functions to run geoprocessing work in parallel and get results faster.
 - Language `translation` workflow and library of pre-translated UI components.

 Examples of more complex projects:

-- [California](https://github.com/seasketch/california-reports) - multiple planning geographies, worker functions
+- [California](https://github.com/seasketch/california-reports) - multiple geographies presented in reports (planning boundaries, bioregions), worker functions
 - [Bermuda](https://github.com/seasketch/bermuda-reports-next) - IUCN classification system with metrics calculated overall, per protection level, and per sketch. worker functions
 - [Blue Azores nearshore](https://github.com/seasketch/azores-nearshore-reports) - user switching between planning geographies.
 - [Samoa Reports](https://github.com/seasketch/samoa-reports)
 - [Azores Nearshore Reports](https://github.com/seasketch/azores-nearshore-reports).

-### Create SeaSketch Project
+## Create SeaSketch Project

 First, follow the [instructions](https://docs.seasketch.org/seasketch-documentation/administrators-guide/getting-started) to create a new SeaSketch project.
 This includes defining the planning bounds and [creating a Sketch class](https://docs.seasketch.org/seasketch-documentation/administrators-guide/sketch-classes).
 You will want to create a `Polygon` sketch class with a name that makes sense for you project (e.g. MPA for Marine Protected Area) and then also a `Collection` sketch class to group instances of your polygon sketch class into.
 Note that sketch classes are where you will integrate your geoprocessing services to view reports, but you will not do it at this time.

-### Initialize New Project
+## Initialize New Project

 Start with initializing a new project: